beast-dev/doc/tutorials/adaptive_mcmc/beast_adaptive_mcmc_tutorial.md

 Apart from the compound parameter that needs to be provided to the operator, a number of transformation - corresponding to the parameters included in the operator - need to be provided.
 Typically, a 'log'-transformation needs to be provided for those parameters with domain [0, +&infin;], whereas the transformation type 'none' can be used for those parameters with domain [-&infin;,+&infin;].
 The transformation type 'logConstrainedSum' should be used for those continuous parameters that sum to a fixed value, such as for example the relative rates between codon positions.
+Note that, in this representation, 'start' and 'end' values need to be provided for the transformations (with the first parameters receiving index 1).
+For example, parameters 1 through 7 - corresponding to 'ND5.CP1.kappa' through 'yule.birthRate' all need to be 'log'-transformed independently from one another.

 Note that it is possible to use multiple adaptable variance multivariate normal operators in a BEAST XML, operating on (not necessarily) different sets of (continuous) parameters.
 For example, in our paper (Baele et al., 2017) we show the possibility of creating a separate operator for the parameters of the tree prior.

+#### XML Representation #2

 ### References